CariZa/tekton-examples/README.md

             name: github-repo
     EOF

-You would then need to create that PipelineRun  script:
+You would then need to create that PipelineRun by running the yaml file with a "kubecl create -f ..." command:

     $ kubecl create -f pipeline-run-xxxxx.yaml

 An approach I felt worked better:

-You can dynamically create PipelineRuns using the "kubectl create" command directly, this will just create the kubernetes resource and run it but not save a file:
+You can create PipelineRuns using the "kubectl create" command directly via **stdin**, this will just create the kubernetes resource and run it but not save a file:

     cat <<EOF | kubectl create -f -
     apiVersion: tekton.dev/v1alpha1